 To show how this works, here are three common ways you might get a Part D vaccination shot.
-Remember you are responsible for all of the costs associated with Part D vaccines (including their administration) during the Deductible Stage and/or Coverage Gap Stage of your benefit.

 - Situation 1: You buy the Part D vaccine at the pharmacy and you get your vaccination shot at the network pharmacy.
 (Whether you have this choice depends on where you live.
-Some states do not allow pharmacies to administer a vaccination.) - You will have to pay the pharmacy the amount of your copayment for the Part D vaccine itself. - Our plan will pay for the cost of giving you the Part D vaccination shot.

-Situation 2: You get the Part D vaccination at your doctor's office.
+Some states do not allow pharmacies to administer a vaccination.) - You will have to pay the pharmacy the amount of your copayment for the Part D vaccine itself. - Our plan will pay for the cost of giving you the Part D vaccination shot. - Situation 2: You get the Part D vaccination at your doctor's office. - When you get the Part D vaccination, you will pay for the entire cost of the Part D vaccine and its administration. - You can then ask our plan to pay our share of the cost by using the procedures that are described in the "Asking us to pay our share of a bill you have received for covered medical services or drugs" section of this booklet.

-- When you get the Part D vaccination, you will pay for the entire cost of the Part D vaccine and its administration. - You can then ask our plan to pay our share of the cost by using the procedures that are described in the "Asking the plan to pay its share of a bill you have received for medical services or drugs" section of this booklet. - You will be reimbursed the amount you paid less your normal copayment for the Part D vaccine (including administration) less any difference between the amount the doctor charges and what we normally pay.
-(If you are in Extra Help, we will reimburse you for this difference.) - Situation 3: You buy the Part D vaccine at your pharmacy, and then take it to your doctor's office where they give you the Part D vaccination shot. - You will have to pay the pharmacy the amount of your copayment for the Part D vaccine itself. - When your doctor gives you the Part D vaccination shot, you will pay the entire cost for this service.
-You can then ask our plan to pay our share of the cost by using the procedures described in the "Asking the plan to pay its share of a bill you have received for medical services or drugs" section of this booklet. - You will be reimbursed the amount charged by the doctor for administering the Part D vaccine less any difference between the amount the doctor charges and what we normally pay.
-(If you are in Extra Help, we will reimburse you for this difference.)
+- You will be reimbursed the amount you paid less your normal copayment for the Part D vaccine (including administration) less any difference between the amount the doctor charges and what we normally pay.
+(If you get Extra Help, we will reimburse you for this difference.) - Situation 3: You buy the Part D vaccine at your pharmacy, and then take it to your doctor's office where they give you the Part D vaccination shot. - You will have to pay the pharmacy the amount of your copayment for the Part D vaccine itself. - When your doctor gives you the Part D vaccination shot, you will pay the entire cost for this service.
+You can then ask our plan to pay our share of the cost by using the procedures described in the "Asking us to pay our share of a bill you have received for medical services or drugs" section of this booklet. - You will be reimbursed the amount charged by the doctor for administering the Part D vaccine less any difference between the amount the doctor charges and what we normally pay.
+(If you get Extra Help, we will reimburse you for this difference.)